Email Security

 “Children merit specific protection,” the regulation’s authors wrote, “as they may be less aware of the risks, consequences, and safeguards concerned and their rights in relation to the processing of personal data.”
 Specific protections apply to organizations using minors’ personal information for marketing, creating personality or user profiles, or offering services/products directly to young people.

-“Email was never built to be inherently secure, therefore, it’s a weak link and open to exploit,” Sloshberg cautions.
-“Email security is key, but this protection must go beyond spam and virus controls.”
+Email remains the number-one attack vector with over 90% of attacks – and emails frequently include a massive amount of personal data.
+Email was never built to be inherently secure, therefore, it’s a weak link and open to exploit.
+Email security is key, but this protection must go beyond spam and virus controls.

-Ultimately, whether or not you invest GDPR compliance comes down to risk.
-“Some organizations may be willing to take on greater risk than others,” Sloshberg says.
-“The key criterion is to determine what the potential fallout would be if the worst does happen – you suffer a breach and personal data is stolen.
+Ultimately, whether or not organizations invest in GDPR compliance comes down to risk.
+The key criterion is to determine what the potential fallout would be if the worst does happen – a breach is suffered and personal data is stolen.
 What would it cost to clean up versus protect against in the first place?
-Can you put a price on the reputational damage that will occur?
-What impact will that have on business operations and finances?”
+Can organizations put a price on the reputational damage that will occur?
+What impact will that have on business operations and finances?
 Understanding your cyber resilience capability is critical.

-Because GDPR focuses on the protection of personal data, and not just data privacy, compliance requires more concerted effort.
+Because GDPR focuses on the protection of personal data, and not just data privacy, compliance requires a more concerted effort.

-You must be able to:
+Organizations must be able to:

 • Demonstrate GDPR compliance across organizational and technological operations, including specific requirements for data processors and data controllers (see Articles 24 and 28).

 • Establish a legal basis for processing personal data, based on six categories outlined in Article 6.
-You must be able to defend the processing and be able to comply with any request to stop processing when consent is withdrawn or was found to never have been given.
+Organiztions must be able to defend the processing and be able to comply with any request to stop processing when consent is withdrawn or was found to never have been given.

 • Produce a record of processing activities.
-Article 30 requires that processors and controllers must be able to document how each piece of data was processed, including how and why it was processed, who sees the data after processing and more.
+Article 30 requires that processors and controllers must be able to document how each piece of data was processed, including how and why it was processed, who sees the data after processing, and more.

 • Announce breaches within 72 hours of discovering them, except in a handful of exempt situations outlined in Article 33 of the data protection act.
 Requirements for alerting affected individuals are listed in Article 34.